keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 {% endhighlight %}

 The mapping for the `primary-address` table is now **not nested** inside the mapping for the `contacts` table.
-Therefore it links directly to the `users` table.
+Therefore, it links directly to the `users` table.
 The content is the same because the mapping still refers to the same property --- the first item of the `addresses` property of `contacts` (`contacts.addresses.0`).
 The following table is produced: